 \section{Parameter estimation}

-In Section \ref{sec3} we described a class of copula based longitudinal models.
-However for such models which involves complex non-exchangeable multivariate copulas as described in Section \ref{sec4}, parameter estimation is not often evident, especially in moderate to high-dimensional situations.
-Furthermore, direct maximum likelihood estimation is not always feasible, because of the time consuming computation of the quantiles of the skew-elliptical copulas.
-Hence we employ a fully parametric estimation method known as Inference Function for Margins (IFM) to estimate the parameters for the class of models in (\ref{copglmm1}).
-When the likelihood function of the data analytic model is computationally difficult to work with, \citet{joe1996estimation} introduced this two stage maximum likelihood estimation method in which all parameters present in the model are estimated in two steps. \citet{joe2005asymptotic} discussed asymptotic efficiency of this method where the univariate parameters are estimated from separate univariate likelihoods at the first stage, and then the multivariate parameters are estimated from the multivariate likelihood with the univariate parameters given the values from the first stage.
-For the class of models in (\ref{copglmm1}) we implement the IFM method to estimate the model parameters and their standard errors using the corresponding asymptotic covariance matrix.
-Since the response variables $\mathbf{Y}_i$ are conditionally independent, the joint density of the $i$-th response is
+In Section \ref{sec3}, we outlined a class of copula-based longitudinal models.
+However, parameter estimation for such models, which involve complex non-exchangeable multivariate copulas as described in Section \ref{sec4}, is often challenging, especially in moderate to high-dimensional scenarios.
+Direct maximum likelihood estimation is not always feasible due to the computationally intensive nature of computing the quantiles of skew-elliptical copulas.
+Hence, we resort to a fully parametric estimation method known as Inference Function for Margins (IFM) to estimate the parameters for the models outlined in Equation (\ref{copglmm1}).
+When the likelihood function of the data analytic model poses computational challenges, \citet{joe1996estimation} introduced the two-stage maximum likelihood estimation method.
+In this approach, all parameters present in the model are estimated in two steps. \citet{joe2005asymptotic} further discussed the asymptotic efficiency of this method, wherein the univariate parameters are estimated from separate univariate likelihoods at the first stage.
+Subsequently, the multivariate parameters are estimated from the multivariate likelihood with the univariate parameters given the values from the first stage.
+For the class of models outlined in (\ref{copglmm1}), we employ the IFM method to estimate the model parameters and their standard errors using the corresponding asymptotic covariance matrix.
+Given that the response variables $\mathbf{Y}_i$ are conditionally independent, the joint density of the $i$-th response is represented as

 In the presence of unobserved random effects, in the first stage we consider each marginal responses $y_{ij}|\mathbf{b}_i$ are conditionally independent.
 Therefore, we construct the inference functions as